 You are not advised to use the device if you have an implanted pacemaker, implanted cardioverter defibrillator (ICD), a vagus nerve stimulator, or other similar devices implanted in your chest or neck.

-Disclaimer: This blog post is for information only.
-Peptest is not affiliated with Somna Therapeutics nor is this an endorsement of the Reflux Band.
+Disclaimer: This blog post is for information only and is not an endorsement of the Reflux Band.
 You should always consult your doctor prior to undertaking any treatment for reflux.
-This blog content was last updated in August 2019.
+This blog content was last updated in November 2020.